-Alpha Moms.
-This support group for adoptive parents meets monthly in McLean.
-Contact: firstname.lastname@example.org
+Alpha Moms This support group for adoptive parents meets monthly in McLean.

-CHADD: Children and Adults with Attention Deficit/Hyperactivity Disorder meetup.com/novachadd/
+CHADD: Children & Adults with Attention Deficit/Hyperactivity Disorder

 West Fairfax CHADD Parent Support Group 1st & 3rd Tues. of each month at 7:30 pm Contact: Sharon email@example.com 703 716-4646

-NAMI: National Alliance on Mental Illness builds better lives for those affected by mental illness.
+NAMI: National Alliance on Mental Illness builds better lives for affected families.

 Arlington Family Support Group meets one Sunday of each month at 7:00-8:30 pm